paarthtoraskar/SBMS/README.txt

 This client interacts with the Web API to handle multi-file upload and single-file download of relevant files that can then be consumed by the main application.
 For instance, the "ProductData.xml" file in the App_Data folder of the main application is what the Catalog web page sources its display items from.
 -Give Employee Role
-Moves a user from the public role to the employee role, thereby making the employee-only features available the said user.
+Moves a user from the public role to the employee role, thereby making the employee-only features available to the said user.
 -Catalog and Cart
 Facilitate sale of listed fictional products
 -Contract